andresangelini/andresangelini.github.io/_posts/2018-11-16-Error-handling-in-Sass.md

 }
 ```

-Our very last test represents the ultimate example of how sumply it becomes adding **error handling** to our custom functions when we modularize our code into very simple `true` or `false` functions.
+Our very last test represents the ultimate example of how easy it becomes adding **error handling** to our custom functions when we modularize our code into very simple `true` or `false` functions.

 ```scss
 @function are-dimensions($value) {